arturdryomov/pages/content/posts/midnight.md

 fun Int.colorHexRgba() = String.format("%08x", shl(8) + ushr(24))
 ```

-Notice the `colorHexRgba` extension.
+> :bulb: Notice the `colorHexRgba` extension.
 It is not possible to use Android colors as-is
-since HTML uses RGBA notation while Android uses ARGB
+> since HTML uses RGBA notation while Android uses ARGB
-(I hope there was a good reason for this).
+> (I hope there was a good reason for this).

 # Maps